 Why this resume works

 - Your relevant educational background and license say you’re the ideal fit.
 However, the recruiter has probably seen another licensed vocational nursing student resume showcasing the same qualifications.
 So, what could be your saving grace here?
-Try highlighting transferable skills from past projects.
+Try highlighting transferable skills from past projects in reverse chronological order.

 Why this resume works